stanleychris2/cjs/src/posts/ai-in-private-equity.md

 Private equity thrives when it identifies and exploits underpriced assets or under-optimized operations.
 The new wave of opportunities will not come from acquiring traditional SaaS businesses at lower multiples.

-It will come from:
+It will come from a new, more hands-on playbook:

-* **Replatforming old software businesses with AI-native tooling**,
+* **Aggressive Replatforming**: Buying legacy software not for its code, but for its customer base, and aggressively replatforming it with AI-native tooling.
-* **Building new vertical modules internally instead of acquiring them**,
+* **Internal Venture Building**: Building new vertical modules and even entire companies internally, leveraging portfolio data and shared AI infrastructure.
-* **Owning data infrastructure and process automation in legacy sectors**,
+* **Infrastructure Plays**: Acquiring the data and process automation layers in legacy sectors, effectively owning the "rails" on which future AI services will run.
-* **Creating shared distribution platforms across portfolios**.
+* **Portfolio as a Platform**: Creating shared distribution and data platforms that give all portfolio companies an unfair advantage.

 This is not a small shift.
-It is a new mandate.
+It is a new mandate: from optimizing assets to building them.

 ---

-## Conclusion: The PE Firm of the Future
+## The PE Firm of the Future

 The most valuable private equity firms of the next decade will not be those who pay the highest multiples or hire the best consultants.
 They will be the firms that: